cfarias5/cfarias5/README.md

 - 👋 Hi, I’m @cfarias5 Cesar Arias
-- 👀 I’m interested in Sftware Development
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Javascript, but i'm know something about php, framework laravel etc.
 - 💞️ I’m looking to collaborate on projects what you need
 - 📫 How to reach me in this page github if you need.